eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/README.md

 There are multiple procedures below, identically named except for a suffix which indicates what method is used to perform the procedure.
 These include the Eucalyptus Console (-gui and -gui-short), the Euca2ools CLI (-cli) and the AWS CLI (-awscli).
-These steps perform identical steps using these different methods, showing how multiple AWS ecosystem tools can be used interchangeably.
+These procedures perform identical steps using these different methods, showing how multiple AWS ecosystem tools can be used interchangeably.